elijahgreenstein/kc_tools/docs/source/index.rst

 Kobe Collection (KC) Tools is a collection of tools for working with the International Comprehensive Ocean-Atmosphere Data Set (ICOADS).
 The tools were designed primarily for work with one subset of the ICOADS: the Kobe Collection, hence the name.
 The Kobe Collection consists of observations from Japanese ship log sheets from 1889 to 1961 digitized by the Japan Meteorological Agency.

+KC Tools assumes a particular use for the Kobe Collection (and ICOADS more generally): the analysis of historical ship movements.
+Use the default processing tools to extract time stamps and location data for ships.
+Analytical tools make it possible to:

+* generate lines from the original point data,
+* identify possible ports of call, and
+* identify the number of ships crossing designated ocean spaces.

 .. toctree::
    :maxdepth: 2
    :caption: Contents: